 These statements are presented on an "economic resources" measurement focus and the accrual basis of accounting.
-Accordingly, all of the City's assets and liabilities, including capital assets as well as infrastructure assets and long-term liabilities, are included in the accompanying Statement of Net Position.
+Accordingly, all of the City's assets and deferred outflows of resources and liabilities and deferred inflows of resources, including capital assets as well as infrastructure assets and long-term liabilities, are included in the accompanying Statement of Net Position.